 STILL NOT CONVINCED?

-The initial FREE TRIAL allows you check out how the software works from the get go and unlocks all the vocal exercises for a short time.
+A2Z Smart Music Academy Bronze Membership allows you check out how the software works from the get go providing a handful of fun vocal exercises.
 The FREE DEMOS will always be available to you so you can test out an exercise to make sure it's what you are looking for first!
-And we will also give you your FIRST VOCAL EXERCISE FREE!
+By upgrading to Silver, Gold or Vocal Exercise Only Membership, you can access the entire collection.

 Practicing vocal warmups and exercises will help you develop the individual skills needed to sing at your best.
 There are many different mechanics involved in creating your best voice, and learning to balance them to perfection is an artform in itself.
 Singing exercise melodies over and over while increasing or decreasing by a half step helps you achieve strength, dexterity and stamina, along with developing that important muscle memory with regard to pitch and placement (learning to place the tone in the proper resonating cavity).